 The external opening of the sinus is cleaned and sterilized.

-A small catheter or cannula is inserted into the sinus opening.
+A small tube (cannula or catheter) is inserted through the sinus opening.

-A diluted MRI-compatible contrast medium (usually gadolinium-based) is injected gently into the tract to fill its lumen.
+Some diluted MRI-compatible contrast injection (usually gadolinium-based) is slowly injected into the tract and fills the lumen.

-The area is scanned in multiple planes to map the tract completely.
+The area being scanned is probed in several planes to map an entire tract of land.

-Standard MRI sequences include T1-weighted, T2-weighted, and fat-suppressed images before and after contrast injection.
+Typical MRI scans consist of the T1-weighted, T2-weighted, and fat-suppressed before and after administration of a contrast agent.

-The catheter is removed, and the opening is cleaned.
+Then the catheter is taken out, and the hole is washed.

 Highlight fluid-filled tracts and surrounding edema.

-Improve detection of inflammation and abscesses in the surrounding tissue.
+Improve detection of inflammation and abscesses in surrounding tissues.

-Clearly delineates tract enhancement, side branches, and connections to organs or cavities.
+Clearly delineate tract enhancement, side branches, and connections to organs or cavities.

 Allow multiplanar reconstruction for precise surgical mapping.